skalski/k_cipher/README.md

 ### Example
 We got the Text "hello" as binary notation: <br>
 ```011010000110010101101100011011000110111100001010```<br>
-And we got a very small key (this time only two letters a and h): <br>
+And we got a very small key (this time only two letters e and h): <br>
 ```0110010101101000```<br>
 We pass the first bit of the key to every bit of the text:
 The key bit is 0.